 Currently teaches in the City and Regional Planning post-graduate programme in the School of Architecture, Planning and Geomatics, and is a founder and executive member of the African Centre for Cities at UCT.

 She publishes and is on the editorial boards of several international journals in the field of city planning, and is the Global South Editor of Urban Studies.
-Her field of research is planning theory, and she is PI on a research project funded by ESRC/Dfid called Consuming Urban Poverty, operating under the auspices of the African Centre for Cities
+Her field of research is planning theory, and she is PI on a research project funded by ESRC/Dfid called Consuming Urban Poverty, and PI of the Dfid funded project Planning and Corruption in Africa, both operating under the auspices of the African Centre for Cities

 Smit, W., de Lannoy, A., Dover, R. V. H., Lambert, E. V., Levitt, N., & Watson, V. (2015).
 Making unhealthy places: The built environment and non-communicable diseases in Khayelitsha, Cape Town.
 Health & Place, 35, 11-18.

 Watson, V (2015): The allure of ‘smart city’ rhetoric: India and Africa.
 Dialogues in Human Geography, 5(1), 36-39.

 Watson V (2014): The case for a Southern perspective in planning theory.
 International Journal of E-Planning Research, 3(1), pp 23-37.

 Watson V (2014): Will the profession speak out?
 Winners and losers in the future African city.
 Planning Theory and Practice, Interface, 15 (1) pp 115-118.

 Watson, V (2014): Co-production and collaboration in planning – the difference.
 Planning Theory and Practice, 15 (1) pp 62-76.